 Active: A row in the bank has been activated, and tRCD has been met.
 No data bursts / accesses and no register accesses are in progress.
 Reading: A Read burst has been initiated, with Auto Precharge disabled, and has not yet terminated or been terminated.
 Writing: A Write burst has been initiated, with Auto Precharge disabled, and has not yet terminated or been terminated.

-4. The following states must not be interrupted by a command issued to the same bank.
-NOP commands or allowable commands to the other bank should be issued on any clock edge occurring during these states.
-Allowable commands to the other banks are determined by its current state and 7.5.3 "Current State Bank n - Command to Bank n Truth Table", and according to 7.5.4 "Current State Bank n - Command to Bank m Truth Table".
+The following states must not be interrupted by a command issued to the same bank.
+NOP commands or allowable commands to the other and the following states into the interrupted by a command issued to the same bank.
+NOP commands of allowable commands to the other banks are determined by its current state and 7.5.3 "Current State Bank n - Command to Bank n Truth Table", and according to 7.5.4 "Current State Bank n - Command to Bank m Truth Table".